 In recent years the number of vehicles stolen has been falling in line with developments in enhanced vehicle security.

 No longer are cars being taken as a means of getting home after a night out but stolen to order by OCG’s and then exported to feed a growing foreign market.
-2013 crime figure show that theft of cars is now running at 100,000 while the recovery rate is 32%.
+The recovery rate is for stolen cars is arround 32%.
 Too often a vehicle is examined in relation to a crime or collision without the authenticity being established This course, accredited by IMI (Institute of Motor Industries) is aimed at Roads Policing Units, Vehicle Examiners, Stolen Vehicle Units, ANPR Officers and Ports Police.
 It is designed to give the students the knowledge to identify theft indicators, likely trafficking routes and the expertise to identify a stolen vehicle

 The student will have a full understanding of the nature and extent of vehicle theft.
 They will possess a working knowledge of DVLA registration system, understand/interpret a vehicle chassis number, be able to use PNC-VODS as an investigative tool and understand ‘PNC Corruption’.